The Genetics Center, Inc. Address, phone, and fax

 Genetics and Chromosome Analysis:

 Chromosome analysis provides a "birds eye view" of an individual's genetic information.
-Missing, extra, or rearranged chromosome material may be responsible for such diverse problems as birth defects, mental retardation, infertility, and repeated miscarriages.
+Missing, extra, or rearranged chromosome material may be responsible for such diverse problems as birth defects, mental retardation, autism, infertility, and repeated miscarriage.
+Chromosome abnormalities are also found in certain cancerous cells.

 What are chromosomes?

 Chromosomes are microscopic structures containing all of an individual's genetic information.
-The chromosomes are composed of DNA and various proteins.
+They are composed of DNA and various proteins.
 The DNA contains the actual genetic code of an individual, and the proteins protect the DNA and allow the DNA to duplicate properly when the cell divides.

-Each cell in our body, except for red blood cells, has a nucleus.
-The chromosomes are contained in this nucleus.
-Since the chromosomes contain an individual's entire genetic code, every cell contains all the genetic information of an individual.
+Each cell in our body, except for red blood cells, has a nucleus in which chromosomes are contained.
+Every cell contains a set of chromosomes which encode all the genetic information of an individual.
 Through a process known as gene expression, only selected portions of the DNA are expressed.
 Thus, only the DNA necessary for a brain cell is used in brain cells, although all of the genetic material needed for a liver cell or any other type of cell is contained within that brain cell nucleus.

-Most normal individuals have 46 chromosomes, half of which came from the mother and half from the father.
-Chromosomes are classified by their size and appearance under the microscope, and normal individuals typically have twenty-two chromosome pairs and a pair of sex chromosomes.
+Most individuals have 23 pairs of chromosomes; one of each pair coming from the mother and the other from the father.
 The non-sex or autosomal chromosome pairs are numbered 1 through 22, and there are two sex chromosomes, designated X and Y. Individuals with two X chromosomes are female, and individuals with an X and a Y chromosome are male.

 When a cell divides, each of the 46 chromosomes is duplicated, and each of the two new cells contains an exact duplicate of the genetic information in the original cell.
 An egg or sperm cell divides one more time, so that only one chromosome from each pair remains.
 When a sperm fertilizes an egg, the fertilized egg should have 23 chromosomes from each parent, making a total of 46 chromosomes.